marko-cerovac/material.nvim/README.md

     async_loading = true, -- Load parts of the theme asyncronously for faster startup (turned on by default)

-    custom_colors = nil, -- If you want to everride the default colors, set this to a function
+    custom_colors = nil, -- If you want to override the default colors, set this to a function

     custom_highlights = {}, -- Overwrite highlights with your own
 })